If we would meet right now, would you let me know you?

 What’s my IDENTITY?

-This might sound stupid but I double questioned every parenting decision I was going to make, I always had that voice nagging in the back of my mind.
+I double questioned every parenting decision I was going to make, I always had that voice nagging in the back of my mind.

 “Are you sure you want to do that?”